Skip to Content

 One of our favorite things to do in Rome with our kids so far was Villa Borghese, so we wanted to take them back for more play time in the park.

-It was a Sunday, which is always a great time to go to parks in Rome with kids as that is when the locals also show up with their kids.
+It was a Sunday, which is always a great time to visit parks in Rome with kids as that is when the locals also show up with their kids.

 After a few cappuccinos and pastries at La Casina dell’Orologio, we walked to the beautiful Il Giardino del Lago (Lake Garden) where the kids enjoyed listening to local buskers play music and looking at the birds in the water.